emedia-project/emedia/README.md

 * `tcp_ip` : IP binding
 * `tcp_port` : port used by the server
-* `max_conn` : maximum connections accepted by the server
 * `medias` : path to the differents media directories.
 This option must be repeated for every directory.
-The value is a path preceded by the type of media found in the directory (`A` for Audio, `V` for Video and `P` for Photo).
+The value is a path preceded by the type of media found in the directory (`audio`, `video` and `photo`).
 Example :

-        A,/my/audio/directory
-        V,/my/video/directory
-        P,/my/photos
-        V,/to/classify
-        A,/to/classify
+        {audio, "/my/audio/directory"}
+        {video, "/my/video/directory"}
+        {photo, "/my/photos"}
+        {video, "/to/classify"}
+        {audio, "/to/classify}

     In this example, the `/to/classify` directory is given two times, once to specify that it contains videos and a second time for audio.